 Once the Federal information is ready, you’ll need to fill out the State information.
 That includes regular allowances, California SDI, Exempt State, State Marital Status, additional state withholding, Additional Allowances, and Supplemental Type.

-Then, you just need to specify the deductions and it is ready to calculate.
+Then, you just need to specify the involuntary and voluntary deductions — such as HSA — and it is ready to calculate.